 Non-urgent advice: See a GP if you have:

-- weakness or total paralysis on 1 side of your face that develops within 2 days
+- weakness or total paralysis on 1 side of your face that develops quickly within 72 hours

 - a drooping eyelid or corner of the mouth

 - eye irritation, such as dryness or more tears

 It's important to see a GP as soon as possible after developing these symptoms.

 This is because treatment for Bell's palsy is more effective if started early (within 72 hours).

 You may also have a problem closing one of your eyes.
 If this is the case you may need additional treatment to prevent damage to your vision.

 - a 10-day course of steroid medicine